Irreligion in France

 Columbarium of Pere-Lachaise Cemetery, on right: "No being on Earth has any relation to a deity in the depths of infinity".

 Irreligion in France has a long history and a large demographic constitution, with the advancement of atheism and the deprecation of theistic religion dating back as far as the French Revolution.
-In 2015, according to estimates, at least 29% of the country's population identifies as atheists and 63% identifies as non-religious.
+In 2015, according to estimates, at least 29% of the country's population identified as convinced atheists.
+Pew Research Centre's 2018 data had 37% of France saying they do not believe in God.
+Religious affiliation in 2021 from a report by the Government of France, had those with no religion at 33%.

 History

 Renaissance and Reformation

 The word atheism was derived from the French athéisme in about 1587.

 The term atheist (from Fr. athée), in the sense of "one who denies or disbelieves the existence of God", predates atheism in English, being first attested in about 1571.